 Just a few personal lessons here, recording for my own reference.
-They're not things I didn't know before, but they've been hammered home strongly the past few months.

 If you're unsure, pass on the candidate, or add an extra interview step to provide more certainty.
 Hire only when you're very confident that this candidate will be a bar-raiser.